daBatmanCoder/PoC/metaTX/README.md

 ## Overview

-A “meta-transaction” is a pattern that allows a user to request an on-chain action **without** directly paying gas.
+A “meta-transaction” is a pattern that allows a user to request an on-chain action **without** directly paying gas- the desired function is encoded together with the data wanted from the request.
 In this example:

 1. The user **signs** their request off-chain (using their private key in Java).
 2. The signed data is **forwarded** by a relayer or another trusted party (not shown here) that actually executes the transaction on-chain, paying the gas.